mbleron/ExcelTable/README.md

 ### DBA preliminary tasks

-On database versions prior to 11\.2\.0\.4, a temporary XMLType table is used internally.
+On database versions prior to 11\.2\.0\.4, a temporary XMLType table is used internally to read .xlsx files with the default DOM method.
 The owner requires the CREATE TABLE privilege in this case :
 ```sql
 grant create table to <user>;